+The first thing I have to emphasize is that violent crime in Barcelona is very rare.
+I am surprised how often people ask me if I feel safe in Barcelona, as they have heard it’s a dangerous place!
+Gun crime just doesn’t happen here, and I feel much safer in Barcelona than I would do in many cities in the United States.
 Pickpockets in Barcelona are, on the other hand, annoyingly common.
-I am surprised how often people ask me if I feel safe here, as they have heard it’s a dangerous place!
-It is very rare that belongings are taken by force or with any threat of force; but pickpocketing is a problem.
+It is very rare that belongings are taken by force or with any threat of force, but no one can deny that pickpocketing is a problem in Barcelona.

 I lived here quite happily for a year without any trouble at all.
 Then my purse got stolen twice in the space of two weeks.
 Bugger, and bugger.
 And just over a year later it got stolen again.
 Bugger yet again.

-1. Be vigilant of your belongings at all times, especially in busy, tourist heavy areas like the metro, La Rambla, the beach, bars and restaurants.
-Never leave your valuables unattended, even for a moment – and even seemingly worthless belongings are risky; a friend of mine recently had his clothes stolen while surfing!
-I try to wear a bag with a strap across my body to avoid bag snatching, although not common here it does happen.
+1. Be vigilant of your belongings at all times, especially in busy, tourist-heavy areas like the metro, La Rambla, the beach, bars and restaurants.
+Never leave your valuables unattended, even for a moment – and seemingly worthless belongings are at risk too; a friend of mine had his clothes stolen while kite-surfing in Barcelona!
+I try to wear a bag with a strap across my body to avoid bag snatching, although it isn’t common here it can happen.
 And I make sure the zip is facing forward to stop people sneaking their hand in behind you, and keep my hand on the bag as much as I can remember.

 2. Keep your bag on your lap or in contact with your body whenever you are sitting down, on the beach, in a restaurant or bar, everywhere.
 Crafty thieves have been known to sneak under tables to whisk out handbags, and I once had a close call on the beach when a thief crawled on his belly across the sand to try and grab my bag from right next to me – luckily we spotted him just in time, but it was close!

 3. Gents, do not put your wallet or phone in your back pocket.
 I would think this is bloomin’ obvious but I see it every day.
-You are begging to be robbed when you saunter down the street with them poking out the back of your jeans and waving a proverbial flag saying ‘steal me!’
-Front jeans pockets are better, but loose trouser pockets are also very easy for pickpockets to stick their hand in.
+You are begging to be robbed when you saunter down the street with a wallet poking out the back of your jeans and waving a proverbial flag saying ‘steal me!’
+Front jeans pockets are better, but loose trouser pockets are also very easy for pickpockets to stick their hand in and pull out a phone or wallet.
 Consider a man-bag, or if you can leave it in the hotel safe, do it.

-4. Ladies, bigger is better! you know how in your biggest handbag it’s always a pain to find your make-up, keys, purse?
-Well the pickpocket will find it pretty hard too – the more space and the more stuff you have in your bag (with the purse shoved in the middle), the harder it is to find quickly.
-Unfortunately those little cute bags are all too easy to open & grab what’s inside.
+4. Ladies, bigger is better! you know how in your biggest handbag it’s always a pain to find your make-up, keys, or purse?
+Well, the pickpocket will find it pretty hard too – the more space and the more stuff you have in your bag (with the purse shoved in the middle), the harder it is to find quickly.
+Unfortunately, those little cute bags are all too easy to open & grab what’s inside.

 7. Be especially vigilant on the metro.
-The metro is a favourite spot for pickpockets in Barcelona; lots of people, small spaces and time to plan their attack.
+The metro is a favourite spot for pickpockets in Barcelona as there are lots of people, small spaces and they have time to plan their attack.
 ALWAYS keep your hand on your bag/pockets etc while on the metro.
 Be aware of any distraction at one end of the carriage, pickpockets often work in pairs or groups so are waiting for your attention to be focussed elsewhere.